NWNX/nwnx2-linux/functions/readme.txt

-NWNX Functions 1.8.7
+NWNX Functions 1.8.8
 ----
-New functions:
+New function:
-  int GetItemCount(object oTarget);
-  object GetItemByPosition(object oTarget, int nPosition);

-Fixed a crash in GetNextVariable function
-Fixed a crash in GetConversation function
-Added dynamic allocation support to GetDescription (spacer is not required anymore)
+  object IntToObject(int nObjectID);

+SetDescription now works if an item doesn't have a custom description
 ---

 virusman
-02.06.2008
+04.06.2008

 ------------------------------------------
 Complete function list: